qdev0/AStarPathfinding-Unity-proto/readme.md

-# Unity 6 URP Pathfinding Learning Project (Walking + Flying)
+# Unity 6 URP Pathfinding Project (Walking + Flying)

-This project is a step-by-step learning implementation of custom pathfinding in Unity 6 (URP), supporting:
+This project is an implementation of custom pathfinding in Unity 6 (URP), supporting:

 - **Walking units** constrained to a surface (2D grid sampled from ground)
 - **Flying units** moving through 3D space (voxel grid)